apache/xerces2-j/readme.txt

  * limitations under the License.
  */

-This SVN branch contains Xerces proprietary (other than W3C XML Schema 1.1 test suite) unit test cases for the Xerces's XML Schema 1.1 implementation.
+This SVN branch contains Xerces proprietary (other than IBM / Xerces contributions to W3C XML Schema 1.1 test suite) unit test cases for the Xerces's XML Schema 1.1 implementation.

 Configuration notes: Minimum JRE needed to run these tests is 1.5.
 These unit tests contain a folder "data" parallel to the "src" folder, that contain the XML and XSD documents needed for the unit tests.
 Before invoking this unit test